Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_document_ai/getting_started_with_document_ai.md

 ![Upload Dialog](assets/uploaded_documents.png)

 ### Step 3: Specify values
+In this step we will define the questions for extracting values and the name of the key the value will be added to.
 1. Click on **+ Value** and start adding the value names and questions from the table below
 <table>
     <thead>